Coming Homestead

 Backyard Overhaul

 This project is a big one and while we made massive progress in 2024, we still aren't done!
-When we moved to the property our backyard consisted of beautiful rock ledges with (overgrown) gardens, an old root cellar, and a skinny stretch of (really rough shape) grass.
+When we moved to the property our backyard consisted of beautiful rock ledges with (overgrown) gardens, an old root cellar, and a skinny stretch of grass.
 We have a lot of plans for this space and started making progress towards our goals this year.

 Check out the patio install by clicking here!